scalabli/yadig/docs/quickstart.rst

     app.wsgi_app = ProxyFix(app.wsgi_app)

-Wrapping ``app.wsgi_app`` instead of ``app`` means that ``app`` still points at your Flask application, not at the middleware, so you can continue to use and configure ``app`` directly.
+Wrapping ``app.wsgi_app`` instead of ``app`` means that ``app`` still points at your Citus application, not at the middleware, so you can continue to use and configure ``app`` directly.

-Using Flask Extensions
+Using Citus Extensions
 ----------------------

 Extensions are packages that help you accomplish common tasks.
-For example, Flask-SQLAlchemy provides SQLAlchemy support that makes it simple and easy to use with Flask.
+For example, Citus-SQLAlchemy provides SQLAlchemy support that makes it simple and easy to use with Citus.

-For more on Flask extensions, see :doc:`extensions`.
+For more on Citus extensions, see :doc:`extensions`.

 Deploying to a Web Server
 -------------------------

-Ready to deploy your new Flask app?
+Ready to deploy your new Citus app?
 See :doc:`deploying/index`.